Food bank wagon to distribute food at Parkview Field parking lot | Local | Journal Gazette

 The Journal Gazette

-The Parkview Field Farm Wagon will be distributing food at Parkview Field’s Silver Parking Lot for the next two Mondays.
+The Parkview Field Farm Wagon will be distributing food at Parkview Field's Silver Parking Lot today.

-The food will be distributed starting at 1 p.m.
-Monday and April 27.
+The food will be distributed starting at 1 p.m. today and next Monday, April 27.
 The distribution may be extended a third week.

 The food distribution is an effort for the Community Harvest Food Bank to provide food for people in need, the organization said.